 6.1 The Client shall ensure that MSS Global is provided with all up to date, accurate and relevant information and accepts that the certification will be immediately withdrawn and/or terminated should MSS Global become aware of any incorrect, out of date or misleading information being provided to MSS Global in relation to the Services.

 6.2 The Client shall ensure that all product samples, access, assistance, information, records, documentation and facilities are made available to MSS Global when required by MSS Global, including the assistance of properly qualified, briefed and authorised personnel of the Client.
+The Client shall ensure that the company is adequately prepared as portrayed in the pre-audit review process; should the company prove not adequately prepared and additional auditor time is required to conclude the task due to delayed presentation of evidence during the audit, or the findings raised, including reviews of the RCA/CAP and any supplementary evidence, the Client accepts that this additional time may be chargeable as set out in clause 10.2.
 In addition, the Client shall without charge, provide MSS Global with suitable space for conducting meetings in confidence for the duration of the Services.

 6.3 So far as it is permitted by law, the Client acknowledges that, it has not been induced to enter into the Contract in reliance upon, nor has it been given, any warranty, representation, statement, assurance, covenant, agreement, undertaking, indemnity or commitment of any nature whatsoever other than as are expressly set out in this Contract and, to the extent that it has been it unconditionally and irrevocably waives any claims, rights or remedies which it might otherwise have had in relation thereto.
 Any conditions or stipulations included in the Client standard form documents which are inconsistent with, or which purport to modify or add to, this Contract shall have no effect unless expressly accepted in writing by MSS Global.